-The former Twente winger joined the club in July and could make his first appearance for the club in a preseason friendly against Monaco on Saturday after training with the squad on its recent tour of Hong Kong.
+The former Twente winger joined the club in July and could make his first appearance for the club in a pre-season friendly against Monaco on Saturday after training with the squad on their recent tour of Hong Kong.

 Chadli has made 14 appearances for Belgium and says compatriots Vertonghen and Dembele played a crucial role in convincing him to move to White Hart Lane.

 "They said a lot of good things about Spurs," Chadli told the club's official website.

 "They said ‘you have to come’.
 I was very happy I made the transfer.
 I’ve already played with them for the national team and we have good contact.

 "I expect a lot from myself this year and I hope I can make everyone happy."

 Chadli scored twice for former club Twente against Tottenham, as they met in the 2010-11 Champions League.